Alexander Hamilton (book): Background

 Before working on Alexander Hamilton, Chernow had previously written multiple books in the topics of business and finance.
 In 1990, he published The House of Morgan, which covered the life of financier J.P.
 Morgan and went on to win the National Book Award for Nonfiction.
 In 1998, he wrote a biography about John D. Rockefeller which remained on The New York Times Best Seller list for 16 weeks.
 In 1999, Chernow shifted his emphasis away from business moguls to start a biography in a new topic, American politics.
 He later cited his change in focus, "as a way to broaden my scope, and to stay fresh" after being inundated with requests for further biographies about Gilded Age industrialists such as Andrew Carnegie and Cornelius Vanderbilt.
 Therefore, Chernow called Hamilton his "exit strategy".
 This book would allow a foray into constitutional law and foreign policy while still including a large financial dimension.

 Chernow began the writing process in 1998 by going through more than 22,000 pages of Hamilton's papers and archival research around the world.
-He described Hamilton's extensive writing by calling him, "the human word machine", saying he "must have produced the maximum number of words that a human being can scratch out in 49 years".
+He described Hamilton's extensive writing by calling him "the human word machine", saying he "must have produced the maximum number of words that a human being can scratch out in 49 years".
 Over the course of his writing and research, Chernow also took the time to dive deeper into Hamilton's history.
-He held the dueling pistols used in the famous Burr–Hamilton duel, visited the jail cell on Saint Croix where Hamilton's mother was imprisoned, went to the island of Bequia in Saint Vincent and the Grenadines to which Hamilton's father disappeared after abandoning his illegitimate son, and had a lock of Alexander's hair genetically tested for his racial makeup.
+He held the dueling pistols used in the fatal Burr–Hamilton duel, visited the jail cell on Saint Croix where Hamilton's mother was imprisoned, went to the island of Bequia in Saint Vincent and the Grenadines to which Hamilton's father disappeared after abandoning his illegitimate son, and had a lock of Alexander's hair genetically tested for his racial makeup.
 Chernow explained Hamilton in his book by stating, "If Washington is the father of the country and Madison the father of the Constitution, then Alexander Hamilton was surely the father of the American government."